cern-eos/eos/doc/quickstart/docker_image.rst

    scripts/start_services.sh -i gitlab-registry.cern.ch/dss/eos:|version| -n 6

-To connect to EOS using the EOS shell on the MGM container you can do:
+To connect to EOS using the *eos* shell CLI running in the MGM container you can do:

 .. code-block:: bash